Active Learning for Regression by Inverse Distance Weighting: Numerical tests

 \subsection{Scalar example}

-We first test the proposed AL approach on the simple regression problem defined in Example~\ref{ex:1d-ideal}, i.e., with $y$ as in~\eqref{eq:fun-ideal}.
-Since $n=1$, we generated a grid $\XX_P$ by collecting $M=1000$ equally-spaced points on the line segment $\bar\XX=[-3,3]$ and use pool-based sampling, so that problem~\eqref{eq:acquisition} can be solved by enumeration.
-While training the NN, the parameter vector is not warm-started when executing Step~\ref{algo:ideal:retrain}, to avoid possible low-quality local minima due to the early steps of Algorithm~\ref{algo:IDEAL} when only a few data are available.
+We first test the proposed AL approach on the simple regression problem defined in Example~\ref{ex:1d-ideal}, i.e., with $y(x)$ as in~\eqref{eq:fun-ideal}.
+Since $n=1$, we generate a grid $\XX_P$ of $M=1000$ equally-spaced points on the line segment $\bar\XX=[-3,3]$ and use pool-based sampling on the entire pool $\XX_P$, so that problem~\eqref{eq:acquisition} can be solved by enumeration~\eqref{eq:xN+1-a}.
+While training the NN, the parameter vector is not warm-started when executing Step~\ref{algo:ideal:retrain}, to avoid possible low-quality local minima inherited by the early steps of Algorithm~\ref{algo:IDEAL} when only a few data are available.

 The median over 50 runs of the root-mean-square error (RMSE)